 Studies have shown that epileptic patients tend to have more missing teeth and are less likely to get them replaced.
 However, as long as your health care professionals agree, it is generally beneficial to get your missing teeth replaced.
 If dentures, implants or oral surgery is being done, make sure your doctor knows all drug interactions and uses materials able to withstand the intensity and frequency of seizures.

 Unfortunately the unpredictable nature of seizures can sometimes make them hard to prevent, so it’s important to have a plan in place when one does happen.
 Be sure your dentist is aware of what to do so that they can react as quickly and calmly as possible in the case of an emergency.
 A written plan should be in your file and/or carried with you and shared with them.

 While there are many important health considerations for those with epilepsy, regular visits to the dentist and good oral health habits need to be a top priority.
 Finding a compassionate and knowledgeable dentist and dental team is the first step in getting the level of good oral care you need.
-Find a PERFECT TEETH dentist near you today, or call 844-717-9588 to get scheduled.
+Find a PERFECT TEETH dentist near you today to get scheduled.